gmedia/erp/resources/js/components/employees/README.md

 ## Overview

 The Employee module provides complex entity CRUD operations for employee management with comprehensive form validation and advanced filtering.
+The components have been refactored for better maintainability and performance.

 ## Components

 - `EmployeeColumns.tsx` - Column definitions for the employee data table
 - `EmployeeFilters.tsx` - Filter field definitions for employee search and filtering
-- `EmployeeForm.tsx` - Form component for creating and editing employees
+- `EmployeeForm.tsx` - Form component for creating and editing employees with organized sections

 ## Usage